ilolis/ilolis.github.io/blog/2023-02-15-redis-durability.md

 ### Redis Replication

 Redis provides a replication mechanism that allows it to withstand a node failure increasing the availability and the throughput of the system.
 The default replication strategy of Redis is based on a master-replica model, where one Redis instance acts as the master and one or more Redis instances act as replicas.
 The master continuously sends commands and data to its replicas, which replicate the master's data in near real-time.
-When a write operation occurs on the master, the operation is first written to the master's in-memory database, and then transmitted **asynchronously** to all the connected replicas.
+When a write operation occurs on the master, the operation is first written to the master's in-memory database, acknowledged to the client and then transmitted **asynchronously** to all the connected replicas.
 The replicas then execute the same operation in their own databases, which allows them to maintain a copy of the master's data and being in-sync.

 In case of a master node failure, Redis supports automatic failover, where a replica can be promoted to a master.
-Redis achieves this by monitoring the health of nodes and by initiating a failover if necessary.
+Redis achieves this by monitoring the health of the master and by initiating a failover if necessary.
 When Redis detects that the master is down, it selects one replica to promote to master and reconfigures the other replicas to replicate from the new master.
 This process is designed to be automatic and fast, allowing for minimal downtime in the event of a master failure.

 #### The catch